Right Winning War on Abortion in Court of Public OpinionSupreme Court Designed to Help Americans Make Democracy Work, Breyer Says

 The right is "finding ways to chip away at this fundamental freedom," said Blake Cornish, Deputy Legal Director for Nominations at NARAL-Pro Choice America, pointing to the federal ban on partial-birth abortion and school board laws preventing abortion as a topic in schools.
-The pro-choice majority in the United States is pretty complacent.
+"The pro-choice majority in the United States is pretty complacent."

-Most people don't know "how close Roereally is to being completely overturned, Cornish said.
-We could lose it altogether.
+Most people don't know "how close Roereally is to being completely overturned," Cornish said.
+"We could lose it altogether."
 More than half of state legislatures are opposed to the right to choose, he said, and at least 12 states are likely to ban abortion immediately if Roe v.
 Wade is overturned.
 He identified 400 separate state laws enacted since Roe that restrict the right to choose or chip away at such laws.
 They make accessing abortion "humiliating."

-The right has had a conscious, long-term, patient strategy… to pack the courts with pro-life judges.
-He noted that the phrase litmus tests was first used during the Reagan administration, when the president would not appoint judges who were pro-choice.
+The right has had a "conscious, long-term, patient strategy… to pack the courts with pro-life judges."
+He noted that the phrase "litmus tests" was first used during the Reagan administration, when the president would not appoint judges who were pro-choice.
 As a result, in the 32 cases in the Court of Appeals since 1992, judges appointed by Reagan and former President Bush were four times more likely to uphold a restriction to abortion rights.

 People ask "how could this happen," he said.
 "The problem is that the law is not really settled in this area" because of ambiguous Supreme Court rulings.
 Planned Parenthood of Southeastern Pennsylvania v.
-Casey (1992) replaced the strict scrutiny standard of Roe with the "undue burden standard in analyzing pre-viability restrictions on abortions.
-State regulations that protect potential life and maternal health are valid unless they impose a substantial obstacle in the woman's path.
-The definition of substantial has left judges some wiggle room.
+Casey (1992) replaced the strict scrutiny standard of Roe with the "undue burden standard" in analyzing pre-viability restrictions on abortions.
+State regulations that protect potential life and maternal health are valid unless they impose a "substantial obstacle" in the woman's path.
+The definition of "substantial" has left judges some wiggle room.

-Jay Alan Sekulow, Chief Counsel for the American Center for Law and Justice, agreed there is not a lot of settled law in the area.
+Jay Alan Sekulow, Chief Counsel for the American Center for Law and Justice, agreed "there is not a lot of settled law" in the area.
 He worked on abortion litigation cases in the early 1990s that focused on free speech and the limits placed on abortions protestors; he is gearing up for litigation on partial-birth abortions, which will likely reach the Supreme Court, he said.
-All of these cases tend to be on the margins.
+"All of these cases tend to be on the margins."

-When the partial-birth ban reaches the Court, You could just ask everyone to leave, except Justice O'Connor, he said.
-It's going to be a close call.
+When the partial-birth ban reaches the Court, "You could just ask everyone to leave, except Justice O'Connor," he said.
+"It's going to be a close call."

 Sekulow predicted a potential Supreme Court case would center on the health-care exception, adding that he would be able to get testimony from a score of witnesses from esteemed health care institutions who have performed abortions themselves and believe partial-birth abortions are never medically necessary.

 But "there'd have to be a lot of changes in the Court for Roe to be obliterated," he added, arguing that litigation is more likely to focus on partial-birth abortions and restrictions rather than a total elimination of abortion rights.
-Parental notification, for example, makes sense.
+Parental notification, for example, "makes sense."
 He recalled one case he worked on in which a school guidance counselor sent a minor across state lines to have an abortion without getting a judge's approval and without getting parental permission.
 She later had complications the parents had to pay for.
-The counselor didn't even follow the law by asking for a judicial bypass, he said.
+The counselor "didn't even follow the law" by asking for a judicial bypass, he said.

 Karen Raschke, Chair of Planned Parenthood Advocates of Virginia, said she would have killed herself if she had become pregnant in the pre-Roe South.
 She compared the demise of abortion rights to pulling a string of a sweater and watching it slowly unravel.

 She suggested audience members understand how these issues are talked about in state legislatures.
-I hate how women's body parts are tossed around the General Assembly, she said.
+"I hate how women's body parts are tossed around the General Assembly," she said.
 She displayed charts used by lawmakers showing a partial-birth abortion procedure that didn't show the mother's head.

 Partial-birth abortion foes were able to win because they changed the terms of the debate, she said.
 In her view, a DNX procedure is needed when a pregnancy goes terribly wrong.
-In Congress, 'partial birth' became a battle cry.
+In Congress, "'partial birth' became a battle cry."

-At one time we described the bill as a classic bait and switch, she said.
-The bait was describing the fetus as a Gerber baby without mentioning the consequences for the woman, and the switch was the legislative language that described the procedure vaguely.
+"At one time we described the bill as a classic bait and switch," she said.
+The bait was describing the fetus as a "Gerber baby" without mentioning the consequences for the woman, and the switch was the legislative language that described the procedure vaguely.
 By controlling the language of the debate and focusing on the most distasteful aspects of abortion, the right could triumph, she said.
-Their territory is on later abortion and it's what makes us uncomfortable, she said, noting that the vast majority of abortions in the United States are not late-term cases.
+"Their territory is on later abortion and it's what makes us uncomfortable," she said, noting that the vast majority of abortions in the United States are not late-term cases.

-Unwitting reporters perpetuated the partial-birth abortion terminology and as a result of all those mistakes and all the unwitting participants, the few abortions we were talking about became all abortions, she said.
-We did lose and we still lose in the court of public opinion … We're playing the same game now with emergency contraceptives.
+"Unwitting" reporters perpetuated the partial-birth abortion terminology and "as a result of all those mistakes and all the unwitting participants, the few abortions we were talking about became all abortions," she said.
+"We did lose and we still lose in the court of public opinion … We're playing the same game now with emergency contraceptives."

 In the question-and-answer session, Cornish noted that pro-choice advocates are trying to get legislation passed that would amend laws supposedly banning partial-birth abortion to ban just that procedure.
 The language of such laws, if upheld as is, would ban second- and third-trimester abortions, he said.
 "Under Roe, you do need an exception to protect the woman's health — and doctors or anti-choice advocates should not be making that decision, he added.
 "This health exception is kind of where the action is now."

 Sekulow said challenges to the federal Partial Birth Abortion Act are proceeding in New York, Illinois, and San Francisco.
 In New York, judges are giving pro-choice plaintiffs a rough time for not handing over medical records of patients to medical experts testifying for the other side.
 Sekulow said the records are necessary to determine whether the abortions were medically necessary or not, while Cornish said the plaintiffs were trying to protect the privacy of women who are not plaintiffs in the case.

-Notice the debate primarily is the later terms, Sekulow said of the trend in abortion litigation cases.
-You don't hear a lot of debate on first or early or second-term abortions.
+"Notice the debate primarily is the later terms," Sekulow said of the trend in abortion litigation cases.
+"You don't hear a lot of debate on first or early or second-term abortions."

-Sekulow has also worked on a number of conscience clause cases in which doctors or nurses don't want to participate in an abortion procedure.
-They are very winnable for my side, he added.
+Sekulow has also worked on a number of "conscience clause" cases in which doctors or nurses don't want to participate in an abortion procedure.
+They are "very winnable for my side," he added.
 A California jury awarded a nurse compensatory and punitive damages after she was fired for not helping with an abortion procedure that she was asked to assist in outside her regular unit.

-Cornish classified the same cases as falling under the denial clause or refusal clause.
+Cornish classified the same cases as falling under the "denial clause" or "refusal clause."
 He said he thought individuals have rights in not performing services, but giving the right of refusal to HMOs is problematic.

-For us to allow one person to deny a service… I think is just so unethical, Raschke added.
+"For us to allow one person to deny a service… I think is just so unethical," Raschke added.

 Another stumbling block for pro-choice advocates was the announcement in 1997 by the American Medical Association that they favored a ban on partial-birth abortion, Raschke said.
 It turned out only two AMA members had made that official position, but the correcting statement didn't grab headlines the way the first announcement did.

 Cornish noted that targeted regulations of abortion providers are forcing them out of business, especially in rural and southern locations.
-Eighty-seven percent of counties in states have no abortion provider, he said.
+"Eighty-seven percent of counties in states have no abortion provider," he said.

-Raschke said white and middle-class women would always have access to abortions, but we'll have a lot more poor and underclass children because their mothers won't be so lucky.
+Raschke said white and middle-class women would always have access to abortions, but "we'll have a lot more poor and underclass children because their mothers won't be so lucky."